-The inferior vena cava (IVC) is a large vein that collects blood from the lower body and delivers it to the heart.
-An IVC filter is a small, cone-shaped device that is placed in the IVC to catch blood clots before they reach the heart.
+This procedure places a filter in the inferior vena cava (IVC).
+The IVC is a large vein that collects blood from the lower body and moves it to the heart.

-This procedure is often used in people who have a high risk for developing blood clots but cannot take blood thinning medications.
+This procedure is often used in people at risk for blood clots who cannot take blood thinning medicines.

-A small incision will be made in your groin or neck.
-A catheter will be passed through this incision into a major blood vessel until it reaches the IVC.
-Imaging and contrast dye will be used to help your doctor see the catheter as it passes through your blood vessels.
-You may feel a flush when the contrast dye is injected.
-A collapsed IVC filter will be delivered through the catheter to the desired location.
+A small incision will be made in the groin or neck.
+A tube will be passed through this incision.
+It will be passed into a major blood vessel until it reaches the IVC.
+Contrast dye will be injected through the tube and x-rays will be taken.
+The dye and x-rays will help the doctor see the tube as it passes through.
+An IVC filter will then be passed through the tube to the desired location.
 Once in place, the filter will be opened.
-The catheter is then removed.
-Pressure will be applied to the insertion site for about 10 minutes after the procedure to prevent bleeding.
-A bandage is placed over the incision.
+The tube is then removed.
+Pressure will be applied to the insertion site for about 10 minutes.
+This will prevent bleeding.
+A bandage will then be placed over the site.

 About 1 hour

 There may be some pain and discomfort after the procedure.
 Medicines can help.

 Most go home the same day.
 If you have any problems, you may need to stay longer.

 During your stay, the hospital staff will take steps to lower your risk of infection such as:

 There are also steps you can take to lower your risk of infection such as: